American Linden (Tilia americana)

 Family: Tiliaceae (Linden)

-Characteristics: The 4-8 inch long leaves are heart shaped, coarsely toothed, and dark green with silvery undersides.
+Characteristics: The 4-inch to 8-inch-long leaves are heart shaped, coarsely toothed, and dark green with silvery undersides.
 In the fall, leaves turn a pale yellow.
 In June, fragrant creamy-yellow flowers begin to bloom in hanging clusters.
 These flowers are followed by small, round nutlets.
 Bark is gray and ridged, though when the tree is young, the bark is shiny and smooth.
 This tree is pyramidal in youth and becomes oval-rounded with age.
 It grows 60-80 feet high and 20-40 feet wide.

 Foliage: Deciduous (leaves lost seasonally)